 It is a system of hospitals, clinicians, and other healthcare providers to provide organized and high-quality services to Medicare beneficiaries.
-It was started to help patients receive up-to-the-mark services at the most appropriate time.
-It means that in case of emergencies or other scenarios, patients don’t have to wait to get to the relevant doctor.
+This entity helps patients receive up-to-the-mark services at the most appropriate time.
+So, it means that in case of emergencies or other scenarios, patients don’t have to wait to get to the relevant doctor.

 This organization ensures that patient only bears expenses for those services that are absolutely necessary to treat an illness.
-Redundant medical services are reduced by eliminating medical errors that occur while diagnosis or treatment.
+Moreover, they reduce the redundant medical services by eliminating medical errors that occur while diagnosis or treatment.

 Healthcare providers volunteer in this program to get shared savings if the ACO fulfills the standardized healthcare criteria with reduced expenditure.